IXL Historical Museum: Origins

 The building was the original office and headquarters for the Wisconsin Land & Lumber Company, a company founded by German-born cabinetmaker Charles J. L. Meyer.
 In the mid 19th century, Meyer had established a factory in Fond du Lac, Wisconsin making wooden sashes, doors, and blinds.
 In 1878, to acquire pine for his factory, Meyer began buying land in Menominee County, Michigan.
 In 1881–1882, Meyer moved company operations out of Fond du Lac into Michigan, and built the company's headquarters at the current site in Hermansville.
 Meyer continued purchasing land, and eventually the company owned nearly 100000 acre spread out over eight counties.

 However, the company had overextended itself, and in 1890 the tightening credit market and reduction in sales forced Meyer to sell some of the company's assets.
 Most of the pine had been cut on Wisconsin Land & Lumber's holdings, and the company was forced to begin producing hardwood flooring.
 Wisconsin Land & Lumber is particularly notable for the firm's early interest in using hardwoods and for its development of machinery used to make flooring.
 The firm's flooring was called "IXL," a derivative of the words "I excel" which was the company's philosophy about the superior quality of their product.
 Every piece of flooring was stamped with the letters "IXL" inside a circle.

 Unfortunately, the introduction of hardwood flooring was not an immediate success, and the company began falling apart.
 At the same time, Meyer suffered a brain hemorrhage from a riding accident which left him confused and unable to cope with running the company.
-Meyer's son-in-law, Dr. George Washington Earle, took over operation of the company.
+Meyer's son-in-law, George Washington Earle, took over operation of the company.